Change Manager: Definition, background, tips – How to lead change successfully

 Here we provide you with tips to make change easier.

-These tips are a combination of background knowledge, various theoretical models that you will find in textbooks – and, above all, experience from our many years as change managers, during which we have observed what works well and what works faster and easier.
+These tips are a combination of background knowledge, various theoretical models that you can find in textbooks – and, above all, experience from our many years as change managers, during which we have observed what works well and what makes things quicker and easier.

 Change manager tip 1: Communicate the change crystal clear – and as early as possible!